davidvuong/mongoose-mutex/README.md

 It is assumed that you've considered the needs of your critical code section and have selected an appropriate limit that will ensure the mutex will be freed before it expires.

+See `options.timeLimit` for more information.

 ### Failing to free

 A record is created in the database when a mutex is claimed.
 That record is removed once freed to avoid gradual clutter of the database.
-This is necessary when considering large scale applications which may have multiple uses of mutexes which use IDs as part of the slug - billions of records may pile up.
+This is necessary when considering large scale applications which, for example, may use IDs as part of the slug.
+Without removing the record once freed, billions of records may eventually pile up.

-However as a result, if you fail to free a mutex, it will remain in the database until claimed and freed again.
-This is only problematic if you fail to free the mutex often - the aforementioned clutter will again occur.
-You should have some form of monitoring in place such to notice if failures are occurring often.
+However if you fail to free a mutex, its record will remain in the database until later claimed and freed.
+This is only problematic if you fail to free the mutex often, as the aforementioned clutter may again occur.
+If you find this threatening, consider some form of monitoring such to notice if failing often.

 ## Tests